markieshorty/snakeNgrx/snakeNgrx/snake/README.md

+Hello and welcome to my NGRX Dojo.

-Note this is a learning exercise for 'NGRX' (A library for angular state mgmt) so please use the framework as it is intended.
+this is a learning exercise for 'NGRX' (A library for angular state mgmt) so please use the framework as it is intended.
 See ngrxDiagram.png in this folder for a high level at the control flow.

 Try to meet the game requirements listed below.